 David Hare is one of the UK’s most prolific and critically acclaimed writers, having written extensively for the stage, television and film.
 His plays include Plenty, Skylight and Stuff Happens.
-His film work includes The Hours and The Reader (for both of which he received Academy Award nominations for Best Adapted Screenplay), and the upcoming film about ballet dancer Rudolf Nureyev, The White Crow (directed by Ralph Fiennes) which will be screened at this year's London Film Festival.
+His film work includes The Hours and The Reader (for both of which he received Academy Award nominations for Best Adapted Screenplay), and the new film about ballet dancer Rudolf Nureyev, The White Crow (directed by Ralph Fiennes) which will be screened at this year's London Film Festival.

 Anthony Hopkins, Tim McInnerny and Peter Blythe in Pravda by David Hare (1985).
 Photo by Nobby Clark.

 Zoë Wanamaker in Wrecked Eggs by David Hare (1986).
 Photo by Frank Hermann

 Claire Higgins and Oliver Ford Davies in The Absence of War by David Hare (1993).
 Photo by John Haynes.